ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 > Robert: LOTS
 > Me:     Like more than 256?
 > Robert: NO NOT THAT MANY
-> Robert: *pastes padded shell code into slack*
+> Robert: *pastes padded shellcode into slack*
 > Robert: RUN THIS

-> ...
+*suspense*

-> Me:     Holy crap it worked
-> Me:     *tears of joy*
+> Me:     Holy crap it worked *tears of joy*
 </pre>

-I had a lot of fun working on this problem and those last few moments are definitely to be remembered.
+I had a lot of fun working on this problem and those last few moments were definitely to remember.

 As I mentioned at the top, this writeup focuses heavily on my thought process, so it's a lot of text.
 Beware.